History of the Orchestra

 Back Row:

-D H O'Neill (Honourary Treasurer & Concert Manager), Ivan Turn, Jack Hawes, W Gilbert, T Truckett, Mrs Edna Buckley, Eric Buckley, Mrs Lesley Widdicombe, Mrs R Kittermaster, Miss P Drake, Mrs A Robinson, D Marsh
+D H O'Neill (Honourary Treasurer & Concert Manager), Ivan Turner, Jack Hawes, W Gilbert, T Truckett, Mrs Edna Buckley, Eric Buckley, Mrs Lesley Widdicombe, Mrs R Kittermaster, Miss P Drake, Mrs A Robinson, D Marsh

 Third Row: